 Add a title and description, then decide if you want users to be able to move through the video by dragging the playhead.
 Please note that if you enable this option, users can jump and skip part of the videos, which will mark the material as complete despite the fact that parts of the video were not viewed.
 Next, flag whether or not you want to allow learners to change the speed of the video in the video player or not.

 Once your video is finished uploading, you can move to the Additional Info tab.
 Add a short description for your video and select a thumbnail for it.
 You can choose from pre-loaded thumbnails, or upload your own.

 Finally, add subtitles to your video, if necessary.
 Switch to the Subtitles tab and upload your VTT file that includes the subtitles you want to add, then select the language of the subtitles from the dropdown menu.
-Subtitles must be in VTT format; if you are unfamiliar with this standard, please read more about it here.
+Subtitles must be in VTT format.

 Upload one file for each language you want to include.
 Then, mark one language as the fallback language.
 When you’ve completed each tab, press Save Changes.
 The video is now being uploaded and converted properly into your LMS.
 It will automatically be optimized by the system.

 Once the upload is complete, the video will be available on the course’s Training Materials page.
 If you want to check the final outcome, switch to the learner view using the corresponding button at the top of the Training Materials page.

-To learn more about the technical specifications for video files (file types, size limitations, conversion formats, video and audio specifications), refer to this document.
+Learn more about the technical specifications for video files (file types, size limitations, conversion formats, video and audio specifications).